muxup/muxup-site/pages/2022q3/muxup-implementation-notes.md

 illustrations on technical content - and what better way to honour that tradition than with a hastily drawn doodle by a random person on the internet that spins when your mouse hovers over it?

+## Article chnagelog

+* 2022-09-11: (minor) Add HSTS and tweak no-www redirect in Caddyfile.
+Link to thread about the Caddyfile on Caddy discourse.